AP FACT CHECK: Trump’s epic speech is laced with fabrication

 TRUMP: “We have some great private coverage.
 And we have initiated some incredible plans, like the new cooperative plan, where you get better insurance than Obamacare for a fraction of the cost.”

-THE FACTS: He’s glossing over the limitations of his administration’s expanded health care options, which involve both short term and association plans.
+THE FACTS: He’s glossing over the limitations of his administration’s expanded health care options , which involve both short term and association plans.
 They offer lower premiums than comprehensive plans such as those under the Affordable Care Act but cover less.

 Short-term plans don’t have to take people with medical conditions or provide benefits such as coverage for maternity, mental health, prescription drugs and substance abuse treatment.
 Association health plans do have to accept people with pre-existing medical conditions, but they don’t have to cover the full menu of 10 “essential” kinds of benefits required by Obamacare.